GLOBAL MARKETS-Stocks advance, U.S. dollar retreats as China drops quarantine rule

 "This gap will be filled by Chinese tourists.
 This is the last piece of the puzzle," he said.

-The dollar moved broadly lower on Tuesday while Australia's and New Zealand's currencies jumped as risk appetite grew after China scrapped its quarantine rule.
+As a result the dollar moved broadly lower on Tuesday, as currencies from most emerging Asian countries strengthened, as risk appetite grew after China scrapped its quarantine rule.

+The South Korean won gained the most, rising about 0.7% to hit its highest since June 10.

-Oil prices ticked up on thin trade on Tuesday, on concerns that winter storms across the United States are affecting logistics and production of petroleum products and shale oil.
+Oil prices ticked up on thin trade on Tuesday, on concerns that winter storms across the United States were affecting logistics and production of petroleum products and shale oil.

 U.S. Treasuries will resume trading on Friday.
 The benchmark 10-year yield climbed the most last week since early April, ending around 3.75%.